FranxYao/Distributional-Generalization-in-Natural-Language-Processing/README.md

 Are the current models capable enough to generalize on unseen linguistic scenarios?
 If one feed all possible data on the internet to a gigantic language model, can it learn everything of human language?
 If not, what is (still) missed?
-These are the problems that we would like to study through the lens of generalization theory.
+These are the problems that we would like to study through the lens of generalization.